 During the months in the Victorian home, Goffs also lost a daughter-in-law to measles.
 The memories began to include too many sad ones.
 Whatever the reason, Sherd and Laura Goff moved to a smaller house in Guthrie Center.

-While Goffs lived in the Victorian house, there were two oak mission-style library tables in the parlor.
+While Goffs lived in the Victorian house, at 8th and Division Streets, there were two oak mission-style library tables in the parlor.
 Doris played under them, lying across the shelf underneath.
 One of those tables moved from house to house with Goffs and Wilson, then back to Guthrie Center to 515 North 4th Street for four decades.